-Thanks to a well-established transport system, expats will find that getting around in Warsaw is relatively stress-free.
-While many choose to have their own car, the city offers a good public transport system making it easy and convenient to move around Warsaw.
+Thanks to a well-established transport system, expats will find that getting around in Warsaw is relatively stress free.
+While many choose to have their own car, the city offers a good public transport system that makes it easy and convenient to move around Warsaw.

 Public transport in Warsaw